atarantini/twittvault/README.rst

 About
 ^^^^^

-This simple script will store your tweets into a MySQL database.
-Twittvault is released under the GPL General Public License V3.
+This simple script will store your tweets into a MySQL database consuming the Twitter streaming API with the amazing Tuiter library (https://github.com/danzajdband/Tuiter).
+Twittvault is released under the GPL General Public License V3 (see COPYNG file).

 Installation
 ^^^^^^^^^^^^

-* Download sources
+* Clone the repository (https://github.com/atarantini/twittvault) or download sources https://github.com/atarantini/twittvault/tarball/master
 * Go to the sources directory and run `npm install` from your terminal to install dependencies

 Setup